46us/authdoc/README.md

 Authorization plugin for WP Help App site.

 # How does it work?
-- User need to login to the associated site, in this case is DWC product site.
+- User needs to login to the associated site, in this case is DWC product site.
 - Inside product site, there should be a link which will redirect user to Help App site when user click it.
 - Here is an example how to get Help App url per product per user session:
 ~~~